mobistor/hugotx/README.md

 ### langtpl

-it's the folder to put the orignal template material, hugotx will read these templete files and translate it by Google Translation, and the save to specified target folder.
+it's the folder to put the orignal template materials, hugotx will read these templete files and translate it by Google Translation, and to save them to the specified target folder.